 Price is not the same as value!

-Only the sale price follows the principle of supply and demand.
-Market value and commercial value are theoretical values that are determined by a calculation model and they can deviate hugely from the reality.
+Only the market price, in other words, the sale price actually obtained, follows the principle of supply and demand.
+Estimates or valuations of the market and commercial value are theoretical values that are determined by a calculation model and they can deviate hugely from the reality.
 There is a buyer for each property – generally, it is only a question of price and the time that is invested in the search for the perfect buyer.

 DAVE - digital bidding procedure